Wes1eyyy/FHIR-Hackthon-Group-14-Scenario-2/README.md

 **Code Base Overview**
 - Boxplot_src.py contains the python source code of the boxplot.
 - Boxplot_code_Intro.ipynb contains the Introduction, parameters, AI comments and example result graph for Disease: 'Asthma'.
+(Read This)
 - Mind Map for our Senario